 The Company will report to its U.S. Stockholders and to the Internal Revenue Service (the "IRS") the amount of dividends paid during each calendar year, and the amount of tax withheld, if any.
-Under the backup withholding rules, a stockholder may be subject to backup withholding at the rate of 31 percent with respect to dividends paid unless such holder (a) is a corporation or comes within certain other exempt categories and, when required, demonstrates this fact or (b) provides a taxpayer identification number, certifies as to no loss of exemption from backup withholding rules.
+Under the backup withholding rules, a stockholder may be subject to backup withholding at the rate of 31 percent with respect to dividends paid unless such holder (a) is a corporation or comes within certain other exempt categories and, when required, demonstrates this fact or (b) provides a taxpayer identification number, certifies as to no loss of exemption from backup withholding and otherwise complies with applicable requirements of the backup withholding rules.
 A U.S. Stockholder that does not provide the Company with the correct taxpayer identification number may also be subject to penalties imposed by the IRS.
 Any amount paid as backup withholding will be creditable against the stockholder's income tax liability.
 In addition, the Company may be required to withhold a portion of capital gain distributions to any stockholders who fail to certify their non-foreign status to the Company.
 See "--Taxation of Non-U.S. Stockholders."